randerzander/SequenceFileKeyValueInputFormat/README.md

 I needed access to the filenames, so I wrote SequenceFileKeyValueInputFormat.

 **Warning**: Hive uses the Ctrl+A character ("\001") to recognize separate columns.
+This impl of RecordReader will replace all "\001"s with "\000"s.
 If your SequenceFile contains Ctrl+A chars in its keys or values, this may not work for you.

 Example:
 ```